 While doing some research for my “Eating by the Numbers” piece for Edible San Francisco, I ran into some fascinating documents about the now-gone California sardine industry.
-Today’s tourist destination of Cannery Row occupies land and buildings that were once a huge industry, employing thousands and providing a significant fraction of the U.S. seafood [see note 1 below].
+Today’s tourist destination of Cannery Row occupies land and buildings that were once a huge industry, employing thousands and providing a significant fraction of the U.S. seafood1.

 But it was just a blip in history.

 In only a few decades, it boomed and busted, and by the 1950s the fishery and canneries were wiped out.
-The first figure below shows the annual Pacific sardine (Sardinops sagax) catch from the waters off the Pacific coast of the U.S. [Note 2].
-The second shows Monterey’s annual output of canned fish during the mid-20th century [Note 3].
+The first figure below shows the annual Pacific sardine (Sardinops sagax) catch from the waters off the Pacific coast of the U.S. 2

-Considering the world supply of sardines, the picture is somewhat cloudy, with the Pacific sardines having a “Best Choice” rating from the Monterey Bay Aquarium’s Seafood Watch Program, but Atlantic sardines getting an “Avoid” rating (because of poor fishery management).
+Considering the world supply of sardines, although many fish experts recommend eating small fish, the picture is pretty bleak, with ALL sardines currently having an “Avoid” rating from the Monterey Bay Aquarium’s Seafood Watch Program.

-Note 3: Sardine oil on troubled waters : the boom and bust of California’s sardine industry, 1905-1955 / by M. Kathryn Davis, UC Berkeley, 2002, Department of Geography.
+- Sardine oil on troubled waters : the boom and bust of California’s sardine industry, 1905-1955, by M. Kathryn Davis, UC Berkeley, 2002, Department of Geography.
 Available for reading in the Earth Sciences library on campus and will also be coming out as a book someday.
 Davis is currently on the faculty at San Jose State.

-Note 4: “The collapse of the California sardine fishery – what have we learned?” by John Radovich, in Resource Management and Environmental Uncertainty (M.H.
+- “The Collapse of the California Sardine Fishery – What Have We Learned?” by John Radovich, in Resource Management and Environmental Uncertainty (M.H.
 Glantz and J.D.
 Thompson, eds.), John Wiley & Sons, 1981